 - well-argued and cogent critical responses to articles Current Sociology has already published if these responses also make an original contribution in their own right

-Sarah Neal, Sheffield University, United Kingdom
+Sarah Neal, University of Sheffield, United Kingdom

 Current Sociology Review